dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 **1. Engagement Metrics Table**
 - Converted users tend to have more sessions and spend more time per session, showing deeper engagement.
-- Non-converted users use the app more frequently (higher average days used) but spend less time overall, likely testing limited features (such as invoice creation or bank connections) that are restricted in the free plan.
+- Non-converted users use the app more frequently (with higher average days used) but spend less time overall, likely testing limited features (such as invoice creation or bank connections) that are restricted in the free plan.

 **2. Feature Usage Funnel**
 - Many users begin with basic features like **Create Expense/Invoice** or **Enter Tax Number**.